joelbeedle/salsa/README.md

 - The testbed application can be found at `./build/testbed/`

 ### Installation
-`swarm-sim` was designed with to be cros-platform.
+`swarm-sim` was designed with to be cross-platform.

 #### Requirements
 - CMake **3.14+**